 Very Little English

-Most Paisas are relatively shy about using Spanish, this makes it a great place to really focus on using and practicing your Spanish on a daily basis.
+Most Paisas are relatively shy about using English, which is also part of what makes it such a great place to really focus on using and practicing your Spanish on a daily basis.

 Unless you are living in Poblado, you probably won’t run into many other foreigners either, so you can immerse yourself.
-I’d recommend Laureles as the best neighborhood in town.
+I’d recommend Laureles as the best neighborhood in town, but be sure to read my more comprehensive guide about where to stay in Medellin or the top 10 best Medellin hostels.

 Where to Learn Spanish in Medellin?